Workington Town: 1996–present: Summer era

 When the Super League was set up, it was proposed that Workington merge with Barrow, Carlisle and Whitehaven to form a Cumbrian super club to be based at Workington.
 This was, however, resisted and an unmerged Workington took part in Super League but would record only two wins all season.
 They finished bottom of the table and were relegated to the Northern Ford Premiership with significant debts.

 In 2002 Town dropped into National League Two as a result of losing to Dewsbury in what was the fore-runner of the National League Two Grand Final.
 Billy McGinty took over as coach on 25 May 2003.

 In 2003, Ged Stokes was in charge of the New Zealand A-team on their tour of England.
 At the end of the tour, he was offered the vacant coaching job at Town.
 Workington were at a low ebb and had only seven players in their squad.

 A Challenge Cup game against Leeds brought a large crowd that allowed the club to clear their debts.
 Assistant coaches Craig Barker and Les Ashe took over and led the team to the Elimination Semi-final but they were defeated by Oldham.
 A few weeks after Town's 2007 season had come to a close, Town appointed Whitehaven coach Dave Rotheram as their new coach.
 In Rotheram's first season in charge Town finished eighth in National League Two with only six wins from their twenty two games and were eliminated in the first round of the play-offs at Keighley.

 Following a poor start to the 2009 season, with Town only gaining two wins up to that point, Dave Rotherham decided to step down.
 He was replaced in July 2009 by joint coaches Martin Oglanby and Gary Charlton.

 2011 was a much better year with Town reaching the 2011 Championship 1 Grand Final by defeating Keighley 19–10 in the elimination semi-final.

 In 2021 Workington were promoted to the English Rugby League Championship, with a 36-12 win over Doncaster in the League 1 play-off final.

 In Workington Town's first game back in the Championship, they were defeated 20-6 by Newcastle Thunder.

 In the 2022 RFL Championship season, Workington Town were relegated back to League 1 after finishing bottom of the table.
 Workington managed to win only one match for the entire year.
+Workington finished the 2023 League 1 season in 5th place.
+The following year in 2024, the club finished 6th on the table.